cjrace/gss-chart-colours/task_and_finish_proposal.md

 ## Questions for the group

+1. Any objections to the propsal?
+4. Are there any other accessibility considerations we should be highlighting in the guidance?
-1. Any objections to the proposed guidance and example colour palette?
+2. Any objections to the proposed colours?
-2. Are we happy with the three considerations for accessibility to recommend?
-Are there other things we should recommend analysts consider
-3. Assuming yes to 2., are we happy with the suggested tools for checking colour blindness and contrast ratio, are people aware of any others that would be better to recommend (we're aware that there are a lot out there so want to focus on improvements to the suggestions rather than listing all of them out)?
+3. What codes do analysts use?
+Hex, RGB, CMYK, Pantone?
+5. Are there any better tools for checking colour blindness accessibility?
-4. Does anyone know of a tool that can give a clear pass/fail for whether a colour palette works in black and white?
+6. Does anyone know of a tool that can give a clear pass/fail for whether a colour palette works in black and white?

+## Next steps

+- Agree on purpose and scope of group
+- Agree on accessibility considerations for alternative colours
+- Agree upon example palette
+- Agree on best tools to reccomend for each accessibility consideration
+- Share finalised guidance for any further feedback before publishing